 Along the East African coast, the first formal classification of waqfs is believed to have been undertaken by shaykh Ahmad b.
-Sumayt (1861-1925), the Shafi^ci kadhi of Zanzibar (Oberauer, 2008).
-On his part, shaykh Sumayt classified waqfs into private (waqf al-khassa) and public (waqf camm) continuum.27 While the former catered for the endower's descendants and dependants, including manumitted slaves, concubines, and religious institutions like mosques and madrasas, the later was meant for the support of the poor in the society.
-At times, however, strict demarcation between the two types of waqfs was not observed as demanded in accordance
+Sumayt (1861-1925), the Shafici kadhi of Zanzibar (Oberauer 2008).
+On his part, shaykh Sumayt classified waqfs into private (waqf al-khassa) and public (waqf camm) continuum.
+While the former catered for the endower's descendants and dependents, including manumitted slaves, concubines, and religious institutions like mosques and madrasas, the later was meant for the support of the poor in the society.
+At times, however, strict demarcation between the two types of waqfs was not observed as demanded in accordance with the endower's wishes, further blurring the differences between the two categories (Oberauer 2008).
+The majority of contemporary academic discourses, however, classify waqfs as indicated below.

-27 Hoexter argues that these distinctions existed since earliest times as mentioned in the works of Mawardi though they were not strictly different types of waqfs according to beneficiaries as propounded in later studies.
-Rather, they involved how and who administers the manfa^ca of the waqf in relation to the claims of God and those of the community.
+&lt;sup>32 Hoexter argues that these distinctions existed since earliest times as mentioned in the works of Mawardi though they were not strictly different types of waqfs according to beneficiaries as propounded in later studies.
+Rather, they involved how and who administers the manfaca of the waqf in relation to the claims of God and those of the community.
 See Hoexter, M. (1995).
 Huquq Allah and Huquq al-Ibad as Reflected in the Waqf Institution.
-Jerusalem Studies in Arabic and Islam, 19, 133-156 (here, pp.140-141)
+Jerusalem Studies in Arabic and Islam, 19, 133-156 (here, pp. 140-141).